-- 6.1.6 While the site is well located relative to waste sources in the town and nearby rail sidings, a low bridge places some limitations on access.
-Its close proximity to housing means that it is not an appropriate location for an energy from waste facility on any scale; therefore, the site does not perform as well against the SA Objectives as the nearby alternative of CA31 Kingmoor Park East. - 6.1.7 Three sites are allocated for the treatment, management, storage and/or disposal of radioactive wastes.
+- 6.6 While the site is well located relative to waste sources in the town and nearby rail sidings, a low bridge places some limitations on access.
+Its close proximity to housing means that it is not an appropriate location for an energy from waste facility on any scale. - 6.7 Three sites are allocated for the treatment, management, storage and/or disposal of radioactive wastes.
 The existing Low Level Waste Repository near Drigg (allocation CO35), gives rise to a number of potential impacts due to its proximity to human and nature conservation receptors.
-However, these impacts are mitigated by existing engineering solutions that reflect the relative level of activity of the materials. - 6.1.8 Sites CO32 (land adjacent to Sellafield) and CO36 (Sellafield complex) provide alternatives for continued storage/disposal of decommissioning wastes arising at Sellafield.
+However, these impacts are mitigated by existing engineering solutions that reflect the relative level of activity of the materials. - 6.8 Sites CO32 (land adjacent to Sellafield) and CO36 (Sellafield complex) provide alternatives for continued storage/disposal of decommissioning wastes arising at Sellafield.
 One possibility at either site is a replacement landfill, needed around 2025 when the current facility is full, which will be engineered in a manner to reflect the lower activity level of the wastes.
 As well as this potential for site CO32, it also has the potential for long-term storage of wastes, linked to an approved Sellafield site decommissioning strategy.
-Furthermore, it is intended that there is a flexible approach to this allocation, whereby any needs identified by Sellafield Ltd. for space to temporarily store clean waste, arising during the demolition or excavation stages of decommissioning, could also be accommodated.
+Furthermore, it is intended that there is a flexible approach to this allocation, whereby any needs identified by Sellafield Ltd. for space to temporarily store inert non-radioactive waste, arising during the demolition or excavation stages of decommissioning, could also be accommodated.

-6.2 Mineral sites and associated infrastructure
+Mineral sites and associated infrastructure